MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/what-is-a-lock.md

 ﻿---
 title: What is a Lock?
+(Access desktop database reference)
 TOCTitle: What is a Lock?
 ms:assetid: 9ddc3198-1531-1d8f-153d-fc79847e388a
 ms:mtpsurl: https://msdn.microsoft.com/library/JJ249721(v=office.15)